-You'll need to clean your cat's litter tray regularly.
+You will need to clean your cat's litter tray regularly.
+Ensure your cat isn't around when you do this.
 Scoop out any clumped litter or poo at least once a day; you may need to replenish with a little fresh litter if it's looking low.
-Clean the whole tray including removing all the old litter at least once a week.
+Clean the whole tray, including removing all the old litter, at least once a week.
 To encourage your cat to keep using their litter tray, retain a little of the old litter and mix it with the new.